-Sun Communities, Inc. (NYSE: SUI) (the "Company" or "SUI"), a Maryland corporation, and all wholly-owned or majority-owned and controlled subsidiaries, including Sun Communities Operating Limited Partnership, a Michigan limited partnership (the "Operating Partnership"), Sun Home Services, Inc., a Michigan corporation ("SHS"), Safe Harbor Marinas, LLC, a Delaware limited liability company ("Safe Harbor"), and Sun UK Holding LLC (together with its subsidiaries, "Park Holidays") are referred to herein as the "Company," "us," "we" and "our."
+Sun Communities, Inc. (NYSE: SUI) (the "Company", "Sun" or "SUI"), a Maryland corporation, and all wholly-owned or majority-owned and controlled subsidiaries, including Sun Communities Operating Limited Partnership, a Michigan limited partnership (the "Operating Partnership"), Sun Home Services, Inc., a Michigan corporation ("SHS"), Safe Harbor Marinas, LLC, a Delaware limited liability company ("Safe Harbor"), and the entities through which we operate our holiday parks business in the UK (collectively, "Park Holidays") are referred to herein as the "Company," "us," "we" and "our."
 We are a fully integrated REIT.